WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 ```

 # Template management
-RSuite CLI allows you to create your own custom project and package templates.
-For example the default RSuite project template uses MRAN as the default package repository, if your projects make use of a different repository you can define your own project template with the adequate settings (in this case the Repositories option in the PARAMETERS file).
+R Suite CLI allows you to create your own custom project and package templates.
+For example the default R Suite project template uses MRAN as the default package repository, if your projects make use of a different repository you can define your own project template with the adequate settings (in this case the Repositories option in the PARAMETERS file).

 ## Starting custom project/package templates
 To start a project template execute the following command